-This is of particular concern because Congress is currently considering legislation modeled after Section 5.
-Called the John Lewis Voting Rights Advancement Act (“JLVRAA”), the proposed legislation has a very specific formula for determining a preclearance standard inspired by Sections 4 and 5.
-According to the JLVRAA, a municipality conducting an annexation would be subject to preclearance prior to being allowed to annex if 1) the voting age population share of a given minority group would decrease by more than 3% as a result of the annexation and 2) at least two separate minority groups in the jurisdiction each comprises at least 20% of the voting age population.
-Only 0.87% of the place-period observations fulfill the latter criteria, while only 1 out of 4,444 observed annexations would fall under this preclearance requirement.
-In addition to only applying to a very small handful of jurisdictions, evidence from this study suggests future requirements modeled after Section 5 in the 1965 VRA are unlikely to prevent questionable municipal annexations from occurring.
+This is of particular concern because Congress is currently considering legislation modeled after Sections 4 and 5 of the 1965 VRA.
+Called the John Lewis Voting Rights Advancement Act (JLVRAA), the proposed legislation takes after Section 4 and sets a specific formula for determining preclearance.
+Under the JLVRAA, a municipality conducting an annexation would be subject to preclearance if 1) the voting age population share of a given minority group would decrease by more than 3% as a result of the annexation and 2) at least two separate minority groups in the jurisdiction each comprises at least 20% of the voting age population.
+Only 0.87% of the place-period observations in my analytical sample fulfill the latter criteria and only 1 out of 4,444 observed annexations would fall under this preclearance requirement.
+In addition to only applying to a very small handful of jurisdictions, evidence from my study suggests future requirements modeled after Section 5 in the 1965 VRA are unlikely to prevent questionable municipal annexations from occurring.